 What is covered?
-Limit to Approval by General expenditure, including staff Cheques, standing orders, BACS, debit card payments £250 One person named in section 1. expenses £251-£2000 Two people named in section 1, but note section 2 which states "For items expected to be greater than £1,000, competitive quotations from three sources (if possible) will be obtained." £2000 and over To be agreed either by the PCC or, if this is not possible in an emergency, all members of the standing committee Staff Salaries Unlimited Paid in accordance with the decision of PCC Church building maintenance, fabric matters, church fixtures, fittings and equipment.
+Limit to Approval by General expenditure, including staff Cheques, standing orders, BACS, debit card payments £250 One person named in section 1. expenses £251-£2000 Two people who are members of the PCC and named in section 1, but note section 2 which states "For items expected to be greater than £1,000, competitive quotations from three sources (if possible) will be obtained." £2000 and over To be agreed either by the PCC or, if this is not possible in an emergency, all members of the standing committee Staff Salaries Unlimited Paid in accordance with the decision of PCC Church building maintenance, fabric matters, church fixtures, fittings and equipment.
 Minor repairs Up to £250 One person named in section 1.
 The church office manager is authorised to contact trades people already used by the church and ask them to carry out minor repairs up to a value of £250, but the treasurer and churchwardens should be notified as soon as possible that this has happened.
-Major repairs £251-£2,000 Two people named in section 1, but note section 2 which states "For items expected to be greater than £1,000, competitive quotations from three sources (if possible) will be obtained."
+Major repairs £251-£2,000 Two people who are members of the PCC and named in section 1, but note section 2 which states "For items expected to be greater than £1,000, competitive quotations from three sources (if possible) will be obtained."
 Major repairs £2000 and over To be agreed either by the PCC or, if this is not possible in an emergency, all members of the standing committee Organ Regular maintenance items such as tuning may be authorised by Ruth Buckley.
-The agreement of a church warden is required for any other expenditure.
-Flowers Purchase of flower arranging materials £50 Ann Tarrant

-Music Music equipment £100 Vicar Kitchen and food items Perishable and non- perishable items for use in the kitchen £400 Nikki Hill
+Any other expenditure must be authorised by two people who are members of the PCC and named in section 1, but note section 2 which states "For items expected to be greater than £1,000, competitive quotations from three sources (if possible) will be obtained."
+Flowers Purchase of flower arranging materials £50 Ann Tarrant Music Music equipment £100 Vicar Kitchen and food items Perishable and non- perishable items for use in the kitchen £400 Nikki Hill